-- 1. Nonconforming Lot: a single lot of record not located in the Shoreland Zone which on or after March 3, 1979 does not meet the minimum one acre lot size. - A nonconforming lot may be built upon without need of a variance, provided that such a lot is in separate ownership and not contiguous with any other lot in the same ownership and that all provisions except lot size can be met. - 2.
-Contiguous Built Lots: if two or more contiguous lots or parcels are in a single or joint ownership of record at the time or since the adoption of the one acre minimum lot size requirement, if all or parts of the lots do not meet the one acre minimum lot size, and if a principal use or structure exists on each lot, the nonconforming lots may be conveyed separately or together, provided that the State Minimum Lot Size Law and Subsurface Wastewater Disposal Rules are complied with.
+1. Nonconforming Lot: a single lot of record not located in the Shoreland Zone which on or after March 3, 1979 does not meet the minimum one acre lot size.

+A nonconforming lot may be built upon without need of a variance, provided that such a lot is in separate ownership and not contiguous with any other lot in the same ownership, and meets current state minimum standards..

+2. Contiguous Built Lots: if two or more contiguous lots or parcels are in a single or joint ownership of record at the time or since the adoption of the one acre minimum lot size requirement, if all or parts of the lots do not meet the one acre minimum lot size, and if a principal use or structure exists on each lot, the nonconforming lots may be conveyed separately or together, provided that the State Minimum Lot Size Law and Subsurface Wastewater Disposal Rules are complied with.